Creating a Content Card

 Braze allows you to track how often users perform specific actions, conversion events, after receiving a campaign.
 You have the option of allowing up to a 30-day window during which a conversion will be counted if the user takes the specified action.

-If you haven’t done so already, complete the remaining sections of your Canvas step.
+If you haven’t done so already, complete the remaining sections of your Canvas component.
 For further details on how build out the rest of your Canvas, implement multivariate testing and Intelligent Selection, and more, refer to the Build your Canvas step of our Canvas documentation.

 Step 6: Review and deploy